curvedinf/dir-assistant/README.md

 ## New Features

-* pipx support for Ubuntu 24.04
-* Automatically disable CGRAG for filesets smaller than 4x the LLM context
+* API embedding support with the new `ACTIVE_EMBED_IS_LOCAL = false` setting
+* Updated default local model to `QWQ-LCoT-7B-Instruct`

 ## Quickstart

 In this section are recipes to run `dir-assistant` in basic capacity to get you started quickly.

-### Quickstart with Local Default Model (Phi 3 128k)
+### Quickstart with Local Default Model

 To get started locally, you can download a default llm model.
-Default configuration with this model requires 11GB of memory on most hardware or 8GB on nvidia GPUs due to flash attention availability (enabled by default).
+Default configuration with this model requires 8GB of memory on most hardware.
 You will be able to adjust the configuration to fit higher or lower memory requirements.
 To run via CPU:

 ```shell
 pip install dir-assistant